louisbove84/Python/README.md

 # GitHub
-Udacity Repository
+Machine Learning Course

-This repository holds all the Python files created for Udacity Courses
+This repository holds all the Python files created for Udacity Machine Learning Course